hcallin16/Face-Detection/README.md

 2. Select any video with peoples faces.
 3. The video will play with faces blurred.
 4. Press Esc twice to exit the window.
+# Compatability
+The exe only works on windows.
+Running the code on Linux or MacOS requires you to setup the python file in your IDE.
+The source code and libraries are included in the release.